TheRealMattDunn/mattdunn.info/content/notes/The Twelve Factor Appp.md

 > Explicitly declare and isolate dependencies

-- Bundle dependencies into app via manifest, e.g., Maven
+- Bundle dependencies into app via manifest, e.g. Maven
-- Isolate from external dependency leak-in from surrounding system, e.g., Virtualenv
+- Isolate from external dependency leak-in from surrounding system, e.g. Virtualenv
 	- Never rely on system-wide packages

 ## Config

 > Store config in the environment, not the codebase

-- Everything that varies between environments, e.g., DB credentials
+- Everything that varies between environments, e.g. DB credentials
 - Litmus test: could the app be made open source at any minute without compromising credentials?
 - Don't: simply put config in code, but not checked in—prone to error (could be accidentally checked in), and difficult to maintain
 - Do: store config in env vars